lhs-open/lhs-guide/docs/index.md

 ## Redefining LHS

-SOURCE: NAM 2013 report - Best Care at Lower Cost.
+SOURCE: NAM 2013 report “Best Care at Lower Cost.”

 In 2013, IOM produced another report to re-iterate its vision of LHS: “Best Care at Lower Cost: The Path to Continuously Learning Health Care in America.”
 It explores the imperatives for change, the emerging tools that make transformation possible, the vision for a continuously learning health care system, and the path for achieving this vision.

 ![NAM report](img/Best-Care-at-Lower-Cost-200x300.jpg)

-Redefining the needs for transforming the current “broken” healthcare systems to learning health systems:
+Redefining the need for transforming the current “broken” healthcare systems to learning health systems:

 >-	Need a new approach to medical knowledge generation and application.

 The current approach to generating new medical knowledge falls short in delivering the evidence needed to support the delivery of quality care.
 The evidence base is inadequate, and methods for generating medical knowledge have notable limitations.

-The gap between the evidence possible and the evidence produced continues to grow, and studies indicate that the number of guideline statements backed by evidence is not at the level that should be expected.
+The gap between the evidence possible and the evidence produced continues to grow, and studies indicate that the number of guideline statements backed by evidence is not at the expected level.
 In some cases, 40 to 50 percent of the recommendations made in guidelines are based on expert opinion, case studies, or standards of care rather than on multiple clinical trials or meta-analyses.

 The current research knowledge base provides limited support for answering important types of clinical questions, including those related to comparative effectiveness and long-term patient outcomes.